 In the article, the authors describe 6 crucial practices for leaders to adopt in order to capitalize the full Agile's potential.
 In this series of posts, SoftwareDevTools analyzes each.

-As you can tell by the software products we build, we are looking to make Agile practices easier for remote teams in different platforms like Atlassian Confluence or Slack.
+As you can tell by the software products we build, we are looking to make Agile practices easier for remote teams in different platforms like Atlassian Confluence, Jira or Slack.
 But we are also always looking for ways to share Agile's best practices worldwide with our blog, and by supporting Agile communities and events.

 Part 3: Start Small and Let the Word Spread